arx/ArxLibertatis/README.md

 ## Dependencies

-* SDL 1.2 and OpenGL 1.5 and GLEW **and/or** DirectInput 8 and Direct3D 9
-* OpenAL 1.1 **and/or** DirectSound 9
 * DevIL
 * zlib
 * Boost (headers, program_options library)
 * Freetype
+* OpenAL 1.1 **and/or** DirectSound 9

+There are rendering backends for both OpenGL and Direct3D.
+You need either:
+* SDL 1.2
+* OpenGL 1.5
+* GLEW
+**and/or**
+* DirectInput 8
+* Direct3D 9
+Both OpenGL and Direct3D backends can be built at the same time.

-Systems without Win32 or POSIX filesystem support will also need the boost filesystem library.
+Systems without Win32 or POSIX filesystem support will also need Boost 1.44 or newer including the filesystem library.

+Arx Libertatis comes with an optional gui crash reporter which has additional dependencies:
+* Qt 4
+* OpenSSL

 ## Compile and install